Indokalpa/devTinder/README.md

 - query parameter: added after a ? in the URL and can have multiple key–value pairs.
 GET /users?role=admin&active=true.
 Accessed via ( req.query )

 - path parameter: part of the URL path itself.
 GET /users/:id.
 Retrieved via ( req.params )

+- There could be multiple route handlers for a route, defined in 2nd, 3rd, 4th,... argument.
+- if we're not doing res.send(), it will wait till timeout happens, then exits.
+It will not go to next handler automatically. use next() to call the next handler.
+Only first one is called if no next() is called.

+- app.use("/user", (req, res, next) => {
+    // Route handler
+    res.send("route Handler 1");
+    next();
+},
+(req, res) => {
+    res.send("route Handler 2");
+}
+),
+ will give error as TCP connection is closed after response is sent.

+ - if next() is called at last route handler, then error as no handler to call(it don't exist).

+ - app.get("/user", rh1, rh2, [rh3, rh4], rh5);

+# Middleware & error handlers